2310 Criteria for Immediate or Expedited Responses to Service Requests

 • the applicant does not have to sign the form to receive services; and

-• refusal to sign the form does not exempt their estate from recovery, if it is determined that MERP is applicable at the time of death.
+• refusal to sign the form does not exempt their estate from recovery if it is determined that MERP is applicable at the time of death.

 2348 Retroactive Payments

-(B) for an indefinite period for a person who is Medicaid eligible at the time of the request for retroactive payment.
+• for an indefinite period for a person who is Medicaid eligible at the time of the request for retroactive payment.

-The case worker must send the completed application to the appropriate Medicaid for the Elderly and People with Disabilities (MEPD) or Community Care Services Eligibility (CCSE) regional staff so that a decision can be made regarding the applicant's financial eligibility.
+The caseworker must send the completed application to Medicaid for the Elderly and People with Disabilities (MEPD) for a decision about the applicant's financial eligibility.

-See Section 4640, Retroactive Payments, for complete procedures relating to retroactive payments.
+Review Section 4640, Retroactive Payments, for complete procedures relating to retroactive payments.

 2349 Procedures for Applicants Aging Out of PCS to PHC